iBicha/UnityYoutubePlayer/README.md

 But for a better reliability, you might want to [host your own youtube-dl-server](#how-do-i-host-my-own-youtube-dl-server)

+If you are targetting **desktop platforms, it is recommended that you use the package**, since it will be faster, and does not need a server.

 ## How To Install

 This package uses the [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) feature to import dependent